 The amount of the fee, if any, will depend on a variety of factors including whether the deal is a sale or a license.
 A sale would generally be more expensive than a non-exclusive license under which the producer keeps the right to reuse the beat.
 But, the most important factor in determining the fee is the business reputation of the producer.
 A producer with a track record of some successful tracks can demand fees of several thousand dollars or more, and a producer with a track record of hits can command much higher amounts.
 But licensing, or even buying a beat, from a talented but unproven producer can be a few hundred bucks or less.
 If the producer receives a royalty in addition to the fee, the fee will be usually structured as an “advance” which will be recoupable prior to payment of the royalty.

-As noted above, a royalty for a producer hired by an artist or small label may be structured based on net receipts or net ‘profits.’
+As noted above, a royalty for a music producer hired by an artist or small label may be structured based on net receipts or net ‘profits.’
 A traditional royalty for a producer who works with a big label is 3% to 5% based on the artist’s royalty.
 Net profits should be defined fairly, for instance, as the gross monies received from the sale or license of the tracks minus the producer’s fee and other production costs (see annotations for the last agreement in this installment.)

 Even when an agreement is work for hire, it may be possible for the producer to retain the copyright in his contribution to the underlying musical work, as opposed to the sound recording.
 In that case, the label or artist will require the producer’s permission to use that contribution so that they can exploit the recording.